-Traditionally, studying samples from human skin, stool, or blood relied on time- and labor-intensive microbiology techniques of growing and isolating individual organisms followed by phenotypic or genotypic analysis.
-Microbial community profiling within a single sample was not possible with these methods.
+Previously, studying human microbiome samples relied on time- and labor-intensive microbiology techniques of growing and isolating individual organisms followed by phenotypic or genotypic analysis.
+Microbial community profiling within a single sample was not possible with these older methods.

-The advent of next-generation sequencing (NGS) enabled several high-profile collaborative projects including the Human Microbiome Project and MetaHIT, which have published a wide range of data on the human microbiome using NGS as a foundational tool.
+The advent of next-generation sequencing enabled several high-profile collaborative projects such as the Human Microbiome Project, which has published a wide range of data on the human microbiome using NGS as a foundational tool.